 Santa Teresa.
 Wow.
 One of the greatest experience of my life.
 I am currently on my fourth and last year of this school.
 I wouldn't be who I am without the teachers I had.
 All of the staff are very hardworking and genuinely care about the school the campus and most of all the students.
 Thank you Santa Teresa.
 Cheers to a happy 40th.

 Santa Teresa High School is a public high school in San Jose.
-The principal of Santa Teresa High School is Greg Louie, who can be contacted at email@example.com.
+The principal of Santa Teresa High School is Greg Louie and can be contacted at firstname.lastname@example.org.
 2,248 children attend Santa Teresa High School and identify primarily as Black, non-Hispanic; Filipino; and Multiracial.
-6% of the Santa Teresa High School students are "limited in English proficiency."
-22% of the 2,248 students here get reduced lunch prices.
+6% of the Santa Teresa High School students have "limited English proficiency."
+22% of the 2,248 students here have subsidized lunches.
 The ratio of students to teachers at Santa Teresa High School is 21:1.
 Phoenix High School is one of the nearest high schools.

 - Computer arts

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.7%||26450%|

 |Native American or Native Alaskan||0.6%||0.3%|

 |Students eligible for free or reduced-price lunch program||22%||31%|